cwelt/C-Order-Statistic-Reb-Black-Tree-Implementation/README.md

 For further details of the considerations taken, runtime analysis and so forth, see: [detailed documentation :bookmark_tabs:](DetaildDocumentation/%D7%9E%D7%9E%D7%9F%2018%20-%202016%D7%90.pdf)

 ## Naming Convention
-The following two conventions are used in this project:
+The following two conventions are used throughout in this project:
 * **OS**-Tree: **O**rder-**S**tatistic Tree (which is an extended red-black balanced binary search tree).
 * **RB**-Tree: **R**ed-**B**lack Tree balanced binary search tree.